commandreturn/tagcli/README.md

-# FunnelEnvy Command Line Interface
+# Tag Command Line Interface

 *This tool is under active development!
 Breaking changes may be on the horizon.
-If you depend on `fecli` for day to day use, please reach out to @bruab when stuff goes wrong.*
+If you depend on `tagcli` for day to day use, please reach out to @bruab when stuff goes wrong.*

-fecli is a command line tool for locally hosting frontend snippets.
-We use it to develop personalization campaigns and experiments for Optimizely Classic, Optimizely X, Adobe Test & Target, and Google Optimize.
+tagcli is a command line tool for locally hosting frontend snippets.
+You can use it to develop personalization campaigns and experiments for Optimizely Classic, Optimizely X, Adobe Test & Target, VWO, Google Optimize, and any similar platform.

 It consists of a local server to host your code and a [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) script to inject it.

 ### Dependencies

-You'll need to have [node.js](http://nodejs.org/) installed locally to run `fecli` and the Tampermonkey extension to view variations locally.
+You'll need to have [node.js](http://nodejs.org/) installed locally to run `tagcli` and the Tampermonkey extension to view variations locally.

 ## Installation

+⚠️ WIP post-fork - TODO this doesn't work yet :)

 ```
-npm install -g fecli
+npm install -g tagcli
 ```

 ## Quickstart